elbachir-one/VM-Void/README.md

 ### Note.
-If you have DHCPCD for network, you need to change it up for NetworkManager to be able to connect via ssh to the virtual machine.
+If you have DHCPCD for network, you need to change it up to NetworkManager.
+Just to be able to connect via ssh to the virtual machine.

 1. `$ sudo xbps-install -S NetworkManager`
 2. `$ sudo sv down dhcpcd`